 The Old Town, or “Casco Antiguo,” is a maze of narrow streets, beautifully lined with whitewashed houses adorned with colorful pot plants, giving it a quintessential Andalusian charm.

 As you weave through these charming alleyways, you’ll find yourself in the Plaza de Los Naranjos.
-This square, an oasis of orange trees, is steeped in history and surrounded by cafes, restaurants, and boutique shops.
+This square is an oasis of orange trees, steeped in history and surrounded by cafes, restaurants, and boutique shops.

 The hustle and bustle set the perfect stage for a delightful morning, filling the air with an intoxicating blend of orange blossom, coffee, and local cuisine.